 - there is no foreseeable risk of litigation based on your usage of the tool.

 - there is no risk to human life or safety by using the tool.

 - there is no risk of property damage by using the tool.

 - the use of the tool does not involve processing, storing or compiling confidential information.
 (Information that may be proprietary to the University or a third party or information that is required to be held confidential for one of many reasons including contract provisions or federal regulations such as HIPAA or FERPA or Social Security Numbers or research data.)

 - the tool is not export controlled. (“Export Controlled” means U.S. Export Control regulations are mentioned in the Agreement.
 The ITS Campus Software Program will review this issue for the department/purchaser.)

 - the vendor will not have representatives physically present on campus at any time.

-Some Risk – Any concerns with the above items or any additional risks as determined by the department.
+Some Risk – The concerns that are not in agreement in the Low Risk definition or any additional risks as determined by the department.
 These licenses will need to be negotiated to reduce the risk to the institution, the department and the individual.